 Established by H.R.1 – The Tax Cuts and Jobs Act of 2017, the Opportunity Zones program encourages qualified investors to engage in long-term investments in low-income communities throughout the country.
-Designed to spur investment in communities and further economic development, the Opportunity Zones program provides tax incentives for qualified investors to re-invest their unrealized capital gains into Opportunity Zone funds.
+Designed to spur investment in communities and further economic development, the Opportunity Zones program provides tax incentives for qualified investors to re-invest their unrealized capital gains into Opportunity Funds.

 Investment Incentives include: